gepenunuri/SalmonAgeDist/README.md

 Chinook_Smolt_1996-2018 is an excel file with the amount of smolt released each year from 1996-2018.
 Chinook_Adults_1994-2016 is the reorganization of the returing fish by year sepereted in to two age classes,2-5 and 6&7.
 Using these two excel files in the Regression model produces data showing the average number of fry produced by each age class.

+The excel files Chum_Revisions and Chinook_Revisions contain all the data we used through out our research.
+They include proportion graphs we computed and analyzed.
+These files compile the data into neat booklets to showcase the data.

 There is a powerpoint presentation available to view that outlines the framework of our research, as well as includes additional graphs that demonstrate the key conclusions of our analysis.